 What matcha?

-Matcha ( is a Japanese green tea ground into a powder is consumed The whole leaf, which explains:
+Matcha is a Japanese green tea ground into a powder ( shaded leaves before harvesting, then finely ground).
+The whole leaf is consumed , which explains:

 - a high concentration of tea compounds (catechins, chlorophyll, L-theanine),